Blog

 propeller_block_diagram

-4 Responses to “Parallax Propeller”
+4 Replies to “Parallax Propeller”

-This is interesting!
+1. This is interesting!
 My concern would be that not having a kernel to take of the multitasking would mean a huge initial burden on the developer.
 Things like thread contention and deadlocking are not easy problem, which is why we have continued to abstract multicore processing more and more.
 The trend of pushing out hobbyist hardware for cheaper prices is very exciting to me.
 I think it will lead to much more innovation.
 Looks like their website is down currently though :(

 Leave a Reply